FIRST ARRIVAL

 Article 73 (paragraphs 5 and 6) of the Aliens Act, states as follows:

-This means that students belonging to this category do not need a regular approval of the temporary stay for the purpose of studies, instead they need to fill in the Statement of student mobility (document “Mobility” on Google disc).
+This means that students belonging to this category do not need a regular approval of the temporary stay for the purpose of studies, instead, for the purpose of informing the competent police administration or police station according to his place of stay, they need to fill in the Statement of student mobility (form “Obrazac – mobilnost”).

-Students who meet the above conditions do not pay fees, nor are they required creating a biometric residence permit, but, after the procedure has been completed, they are issued a mobility registration certificate.
+Students who meet the above conditions do not pay fees nor are they required to create a biometric residence permit but, once the procedure has been completed, they are issued a mobility registration certificate.

 NON-EU CITIZENS